nithinbekal/nithinbekal.github.io/_posts/2011-06-08-indentation.md

 4. People who don't indent

 Did I hear you mutter "That 4th type are NOT programmers"?
 Of course they aren't.
-In fact, in my book they are right up there alongside Suaron's minions, Lord Voldemort's Death-Eaters, and Darth Vader and the Sith as the most evil creatures that ever walked on the earth.
+In fact, in my book they are right up there alongside Sauron's minions, Lord Voldemort's Death-Eaters, and Darth Vader and the Sith as the most evil creatures that ever walked on the earth.